kuroda/toraja/README.md

-Kilimanjaro -- A demo Rails application
+Toraja -- A demo Rails application
 =======================================